- Prerequisites

 .gitlab-ci.yml

 file.
-Use the OpenTofu CI/CD component to from your.gitlab-ci.yml
+Use the OpenTofu CI/CD component to form your.gitlab-ci.yml

 runs the